pingcap/docs/mysql-compatibility.md

 * The `ALGORITHM={INSTANT,INPLACE,COPY}` syntax functions only as an assertion in TiDB, and does not modify the `ALTER` algorithm.
 See [`ALTER TABLE`](/sql-statements/sql-statement-alter-table.md) for further details.
 * Adding/Dropping the primary key of the `CLUSTERED` type is unsupported.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).
 * Different types of indexes (`HASH|BTREE|RTREE|FULLTEXT`) are not supported, and will be parsed and ignored when specified.
 * TiDB supports `HASH`, `RANGE`, and `LIST` partitioning types.
-For an unsupported partition type, TiDB returns `Warning: Unsupported partition type %s, treat as normal table`.
+For an unsupported partition type, TiDB returns `Warning: Unsupported partition type, treat as normal table`.
 * Table partitioning supports `ADD`, `DROP`, and `TRUNCATE` operations.
 Other partition operations are ignored.
 The following table partition syntaxes are not supported:
     - `PARTITION BY KEY`
     - `SUBPARTITION`